lume/variable/README.md

 This is even better because now the reactivity is not an inherent part of our particular class.
-We can use the reactivity in our `Matrian` class, or in any other class, without touching having to modify any other class's hierarchy.
+We can use the reactivity in our `Matrian` class, or in any other class, without having class inheritance requirements, and other developers do not have to make subclasses of our classes just to have reactivity.

-Plus, we did not need to perform any event listener registration like we did earlier with the `addEventHandler` calls in the event pattern examples.
-Instead, we wrapped our function with `autorun` and it became a "reactive computation" that re-runs when its dependencies change.
+Plus, we did not need to perform any subscribe an event listener to specific events like we did earlier with the `addEventHandler` calls.
+Instead, we wrapped our function with `autorun` and it became a "reactive computation" with the ability to re-run when its dependencies (the reactive variables used within it) change.

 We can still do better!